gojimmypi/wolfssl/IDE/Espressif/ESP-IDF/README.md

 ## Setup for Linux (wolfSSL local copy)

+This is a legacy method for installation.
+It is recommended to use the new `CMakeLists.txt` to point to wolfSSL source code.

  1. Run `setup.sh` at _/path/to_`/wolfssl/IDE/Espressif/ESP-IDF/` to deploy files into ESP-IDF tree
  2. Find Wolfssl files at _/path/to/esp_`/esp-idf/components/wolfssl/`
  3. Find [Example Programs](https://github.com/wolfSSL/wolfssl/tree/master/IDE/Espressif/ESP-IDF/examples) under _/path/to/esp_`/esp-idf/examples/protocols/wolfssl_xxx` (where xxx is the project name)

 ## Setup for Windows

+This is a legacy method for installation.
+It is recommended to use the new `CMakeLists.txt` to point to wolfSSL source code.

  1. Run ESP-IDF Command Prompt (cmd.exe) or Run ESP-IDF PowerShell Environment
  2. Run `setup_win.bat` at `.\IDE\Espressif\ESP-IDF\`